Naveen Patnaik: Criticisms

-Patnaik spent most of his early days away from Odisha, so he has problems with writing and speaking fluently in Odia language.
-He is the only chief minister of India who does not speak fluently the regional language of his state and because of this, he has been facing severe criticism from his opponents.
-Presently, Patnaik has an adequate working knowledge of Odia and he possesses great mastery over Hindi, French, Punjabi, and English.
-At rallies, he delivers Odia speeches written in Roman alphabet.
+Patnaik spent most of his early days away from Odisha, so he had problems with writing and speaking fluently in the Odia language.
+He was the only chief minister of India who did not speak fluently the regional language of his state, and because of this, he faced severe criticism from his opponents.
+During his tenure, Patnaik had an adequate working knowledge of Odia, and he possessed great mastery over Hindi, French, Punjabi, and English.
+At rallies, he delivered Odia speeches written in the Roman alphabet.

 Personal life

-Patnaik is a writer and had for the most of his youth been away from both politics and Odisha, but after his father Biju Patnaik's demise, he entered politics in 1997 and founded the Biju Janata Dal, named after his father.
-His mild manner and policies have made his party hugely popular in the state.
-He is also one of the founding members of Indian National Trust for Art and Cultural Heritage.
-His elder sister was the writer Gita Mehta.
+Patnaik is a writer and had spent most of his youth away from both politics and Odisha.
+However, after his father Biju Patnaik’s demise, he entered politics in 1997 and founded the Biju Janata Dal, named after his father.
+His mild manner and policies made his party hugely popular in the state.Patnaik is unmarried.
+He is also one of the founding members of the Indian National Trust for Art and Cultural Heritage.
+His elder sister was the writer Gita Mehta, who died in 2023.